banwwo/filter-extension/README.md

-# filter-extension
+# About this script
-Filter extensions from one directory and then make a copy to another
+Filter extensions in a Windows 10 directory and then make a copy in another dir

-# by the way
+### btw
 this script was made with very little knowledge in Batch, I recognize that this can be improved.